-1 Even though (as has been demonstrated in Part I.) the sexual impulse in both its main components is governed by the gonads or genital glands, it can persist undiminished when their functional activity ceases.
+Even though (as has been demonstrated in Part I.) the sexual impulse in both its main components is governed by the gonads or genital glands, it can persist undiminished when their functional activity ceases.
 This is so much more the case in women as the aptitude for intercourse is not in them dependent, as in man, on the ejaculation of the secretions of these glands.
 Sexual intercourse and the desire for it continue, if the mind has been attuned to its stimulation, and the pleasures it brings have so valuable a part in the life that they are not willingly foregone.

-2 This fear is often extreme, during the change of life, in women who have previously gladly borne children.
+foregone.
+This fear is often extreme, during the change of life, in women who have previously gladly borne children.
 It is often caused by the mother's shyness and sensitiveness at the thought that her children in their teens or older, would notice that their parents still had sexual relations.
 This peculiar shyness corresponds to the painful embarrassment of adolescent boys and girls at the thought of such sexual relations between their parents.
-It is noticeable psychologically, that young people, even when they have themselves begun sexual activity, and have some realisation of its importance, simply cannot tolerate the idea that their parents are still capable of rarer cases for a much longer time.
-But as a rule the emotional efflorescence dies down again to the accustomed level.
-If the husband is attentive and appreciative to his wife's needs her sexual emotions can be preserved till advanced age, and the organs remain apt for intercourse, although the years take their toll, e.g., in the obliteration of the vaginal pads and folds, and relaxation of the outer labia.
-But if there is no sexual stimulation or gratification, the emotions decrease during the menopause and become completely extinct.
-And the genitals themselves shrivel or atrophy.
+It is noticeable psychologically, that young people, even when they have themselves begun sexual activity, and have some realisation of its importance, simply cannot tolerate the idea that their parents are still capable of such feelings.
+Only when they have attained wider experience and development do they accept this fact.